DEALTALFA/terraform/README.md

 `chmod +x create_key.sh && ./create+key.sh`

-* Then run `terraform init ` to initialize a working directory containing Terraform configuration files
+* Then run `terraform init ` to initialize a working directory containing Terraform configuration files `terraform apply` to make your infrastucture

-`terraform apply` to make your infrastucture and you can login with private key created from script file
+* login with private key created from script file